kevin-labtani/personal-doc/installations.md

 git config --global push.default current
 ```

-last one get rid of the need to do `git push --set-upstream`.
+Last one get rid of the need to do `git push --set-upstream`.
 After this, `git push -u` push current branch to a remote branch of the same name.

 [Add a new SSH key to your GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)
 [Testing your SSH connection](https://help.github.com/en/articles/testing-your-ssh-connection)